 Artificial insemination should not be confused with in vitro fertilisation.
 In the former, the ovum is fertilised naturally inside the woman, in the fallopian tube, whereas in the latter, the ovum is extracted from the woman for fertilisation in the laboratory, outside her body.

-At IVF-Spain we determine which treatment is more suitable for each woman based on a detailed medical study, and we use the assisted reproduction technique most likely to be successful in each specific case.
+At IVF-Life we determine which treatment is more suitable for each woman based on a detailed medical study, and we use the assisted reproduction technique most likely to be successful in each specific case.
 To do this, our laboratory is equipped with highly advanced technologies for carrying out each technique.

 There are two ways of performing this treatment:

 Ovarian stimulation is a necessary first step to achieve artificial insemination.
-At IVF-Spain, ovarian stimulation is part of in-vitro fertilisation treatments carried out according to personalised protocols to obtain sufficient embryos and increase the possibilities of achieving pregnancy.
+At IVF-Life, ovarian stimulation is part of in-vitro fertilisation treatments carried out according to personalised protocols to obtain sufficient embryos and increase the possibilities of achieving pregnancy.

 Ultrasound examinations are performed during this period, which lasts between 10 and 20 days, to check that the patient is responding as expected to the drugs and that her follicles are growing steadily to reach the optimal size to guarantee puncture and, therefore, reproductive success.